 REPLACING PLASTIC TOOTHBRUSHES

-Another popular alternative for plastic toothbrushes are bamboo toothbrushes which are very eco-friendly and sustainable choice. plastic toothbrushes are cheap and comes in so many choices but 90 billion toothbrushes are thrown away every year.
-So biodegradable brushes automatically becomes a very smart choice to opt for.
-Also the bristles of these toothbrushes comes with replaceable bristle which makes it long-lasting and durable.
+Another popular alternative for plastic toothbrushes is bamboo toothbrushes which are very eco-friendly and sustainable choice. plastic toothbrushes are cheap and come in so many choices but 90 billion toothbrushes are thrown away every year.
+So biodegradable brushes automatically become a very smart choice to opt for.
+Also, the bristles of these toothbrushes come with replaceable bristle which makes it long-lasting and durable.